 Understanding the mere male, as some would say, is an understatement.
 Men are one part of the bigger picture, the family constellation.
 So what does it mean to be a man in the 21st century?
 Where we have evolved both personally and professionally, and we want so much more for ourselves, and our families, that we are too often lost in systems that don’t support our basic human need to connect.

 What has happened to men?
 Where have they gone?
 And can we simplify our lives to create the balance we so desperately need?

 Well in answer to those questions, of which I am so often asked by my clients is this.
 Men have not disappeared and all the good men have not left, they are simply a bi-product of society and unfortunately for some, dare I say it the women that have shared their lives.
-Please let me clarify before I get all the women in world up in arms from that statement.
+Please let me clarify before I get all the women in the world up in arms from that statement.

 No wonder men have forgotten how to live a life of purpose and that their joy and happiness is less important than those that they share their lives with, but to top in off, the one thing that mattered to them and made them feel connected to their partner (yes I am talking about SEX) and above all else feel LOVED, was withheld or used a bargaining tool.
 It is no surprise that men have being hiding in their caves, because if I was a man that is exactly where I would go and wait for the dust to settle.

 Men are needed within the community as the father’s to their children, because that is something a mother cannot give their child solely on her own, a child needs the love of both parents to grow and flourish in an ever changing world.
 They need their sport just as women need their shopping, they need to be someone’s mate, share a wave, a beer, talk about what needs to be done to the car, just as women need their girl time with friends.
 They need to love and be loved in return.

 Men are simple creatures by nature and derive their sense of happiness from loving their woman.
-Men need to physically love their partner in order to open their hearts so they can connect emotionally.
+They need to physically love their partner in order to open their hearts so they can connect emotionally.
 When we connect with our partner’s intimately, we feel loved, wanted, desirable, and yet when we spend time taking this basic human need away from our partner we automatically create separation where neither partner wants to do anything for the other.
 And love becomes a bargaining tool to get what you want.

 You will have two people connecting on every level, physically, emotionally and in awareness.
-From love comes purpose and meaning to all life, without love, there is expectation and conditions that breed anger.
-I would rather encourage my man to follow his heart and live his life passionately, knowing that in this joy I have truly a man I desire, but more importantly a man who loves me.
+From love comes purpose and meaning to all life, without love, there is expectation and conditions that breed anger and resentment.
+I would rather encourage my man to follow his heart and live his life passionately, knowing that in his joy I have truly a man I desire, but more importantly a man who loves me.
 In that he finds himself and is connected to the world that surrounds him, and he is connected to me.